AngeliqueDawnbringer/nginx-security.txt/README.md

 If you leave it as is, it will give an empty string / fields when requesting it.

 /etc/nginx/snippets/security.txt.conf is then the file to include :)

+#License & Copyright
+No clue where I got the initial idea from to simply put it like this, If you know, please let me so I can attribute them :) Otherwise, great minds think alike or something ^^